cole-brokamp/dep/README.md

 [![lifecycle](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://www.tidyverse.org/lifecycle/#experimental) [![CRAN status](https://www.r-pkg.org/badges/version/dep)](https://cran.r-project.org/package=dep)

 `dep` aims to simplify the process of transferring an R project from one computing environment to another by automatically documenting the project's package dependencies in a standard `DESCRIPTION` file and then installing them to a project-specific private library.
-Some examples of "transferring" an R project include:
+Some examples of transferring an R project include:

 - moving a local R project to a high performance computer
 - sending a project to a collaborator